 As the oil-supply growth increases, the U.S. will export more oil than Russia while closing the gap to Saudi Arabia’s exports.
 The U.S. export capacity of LNG (Liquefied Natural Gas) will reach third place behind Australia and Qatar.
 Additionally, as global demand for natural gas increases, the export of LNG and increased use of natural gas may be a game-changer for reducing global emissions.

 The U.S. Shale Revolution has played a significant role in altering the dynamic of global energy geopolitics, influencing rivals and allies alike.
 Some have stated that it is responsible for bringing Iran to the table regarding its nuclear program during the Obama Administration.
 Edward Morse, director of commodity research at Citigroup said it is “the most politically disruptive factor in the global oil market since the formation of OPEC in 1960.”
 As Europe promotes LNG to curb reliance on Russian gas imports, flexible exporters such as the U.S. have opportunities to consider.
-These dynamics will force major exporters such as Russia and Qatar to reconsider long-term contracts in favor of alternative approaches.
+These dynamics will force major exporters such as Russia and Qatar to reconsider long-term contracts in favour of alternative approaches.

-4 Market Outlook
+4 The United States Shale Revolution: Market Outlook

 While the above figures are likely to shift significantly with further information and development of plays, it is abundantly clear that the U.S. Shale Revolution is going to play a large role in markets at home and abroad.

-Dr. Birol of the EIA predicted that “The second wave of the U.S. shale revolution is coming.
+Dr Birol of the EIA predicted that “The second wave of the U.S. shale revolution is coming.
 It will see the United States account for 70% of the rise in global oil production and some 75% of the expansion in LNG trade over the next five years.
 This will shake up international oil and gas trade flows, with profound implications for the geopolitics of energy.”
 She added that “The world has not seen yet the full impact of the shale revolution — it is just starting.”

 The U.S. Shale Revolution has proven its mettle through the last decade with astonishing results that have left the world reeling and it seems that the best is yet to come.
 Pioneering technologies, hard-working roughnecks, and perseverance have won a truly astounding energy revolution — impacting not only the United States of America — but countries and individuals around the globe.